dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 the other MET tools (grid_stat, mode, etc.).
 If the NAM files are a mix of GRIB and NetCDF, the logic would need to be a bit more complicated.

-**Pcp-Combine - How do I Combine 12-hour Accumulated Precipitation from Two Different Initialization Times?**
+**Q. Pcp-Combine - How do I Combine 12-hour Accumulated Precipitation from Two Different Initialization Times?**

 A.
 The "-sum" command assumes the same initialization time.
 Use the "-add"